-The pressure control elbow assembly is a direct operated normally closed fuel pressure control and shutoff valve.
-An air reference pressure source of approximately 28 psig (bias) greater than the maximum desired fuel pressure is required for operation.
-(Note that this is slightly different from Model 64900 and the earlier Model 60700-1 couplers, hence if one is changing from one of these to the Model 64800 it will be necessary to recalibrate the air reference system.)
-The application of the air pressure source overrides the piston spring, which is opposed by remote sensed fuel pressure.
-This holds the piston in the positions required maintaining the desired regulated pressure at the remote sensed point throughout the ranges of all normal inlet pressure and fuel flow rates.
-The actual bias will vary depending upon the flow rates of the system.
-The hydrant system inlet pressure will have some affect on the actual bias as well.
-The range of bias will be reduced with an increase in inlet pressure.
+The pressure control elbow assembly is a direct operated, normally closed, fuel pressure control and shutoff valve.
+Application of 25-33 psig air pressure (bias) greater than the maximum desired fuel pressure through the air pressure connector overrides the piston spring and, opposed by remote sensed fuel pressure, holds the piston in the positions required to maintain the desired regulated pressure at the remote sensed point throughout the ranges of all normal inlet pressure and fuel flow rates.
 Release of the air pressure, normally through a three-way deadman type valve, results in the spring force plus the fuel sense pressure causing the main piston to close.
-The main piston also closes whenever the downstream flow passages are blocked, causing the fuel sense pressure transmitted back from the remote sensed location to rise above the preset limits, (1.5 psi).
+The main piston also closes whenever the downstream flow passages are blocked, causing the fuel sense pressure transmitted back from the remote sensed location to rise above the preset limits by 1.5 psi.

-A spring-loaded adjustable orifice screw in the deadman air passage restricts air flow in and out of the air piston chamber which in turn primarily limits the units closing rates.
-This adjustment is located outside of the air hose connection for easier adjustment.
+A spring-loaded adjustable orifice screw in the deadman air passage restricts air flow in and out of the air piston chamber, which in turn primarily limits the unit's closing rate.

-The unit's opening rate is primarily limited by a restrictor check valve, located in the fuel sense passageway, that restricts fuel flow out of the inner piston chamber but that allows full flow in the piston closed direction.
-The area between the inner piston fuel and air dynamic seals is vented to exterior ambient through generous passages so that fuel cannot leak into the air system and air cannot leak into the fuel.
+A restrictor check valve, located in the fuel sense port, that restricts fuel flow out of the inner piston chamber but allows full flow in the piston closed direction, primarily limits the unit-opening rate

+The inner piston has two dynamic seals one to retain the fuel sense pressure and the other to retain the air reference pressure.
+There is a void between these two seals that is vented to atmosphere.
+This will prevent fuel contamination of the air control system of the hydrant dispenser.
 A filter disc protects the ambient vent from aspiration of external contaminants into the unit.